 Establishing Character Moment: Prince Charming's first appearance shows him eating at a restaurant and cunningly making the waitress pay for him.
 He then takes her home to have sex with her.

 Evil Twin: Rose Red starts out as this, but she improves.
+Though she will likely come to play this trope absolutely straght as revealed in the Happily Ever After arc.

 Exact Words: At the end of the "Jack in Hollywood" story, the narration informs us that Jack was never seen in Fabletown again.
-It says nothing, however, about the Farm, where Jack turns up during the Great Fables Crossover.
+It says nothing, however, about the Farm, where Jack turns up during The Great Fables Crossover.

 Pinocchio reveals how his wish to become a real boy resulted in him staying a boy forever.

 Exposition of Immortality: Tommy Sharp plans to do this to the Fables living in Fabletown.
-He's been gathering evidence of their inhuman nature; following Bigby and photographing him shapeshifting, but also checking back on the title deeds of the land and buildings in Fabletown - all owned by members of the Fable community since old New York was New Amsterdam and early photos of them dating back into the 19th Century which show that none of them have aged.
+He's been gathering evidence of their inhuman nature: following Bigby and photographing him shapeshifting, but also checking back on the title deeds of the land and buildings in Fabletown - all owned by members of the Fable community since old New York was New Amsterdam and early photos of them dating back into the 19th Century which show that none of them have aged.

 Expy: Bigby shares more than a little resemblance with Wolverine, though it might just be a coincidence.